vuetifyjs/vuetify/packages/docs/src/pages/en/features/dates.md

 The date composable provides a shared architecture that is used by components such as date picker and calendar.
 The default implementation is built using the native Date object, but can be swapped out for another date library.
 The following example shows the default behavior of the date composable.
 If no other date adapter is given, the default Vuetify one is used.

+The follow example demonstrates explicitly importing the Vuetify date adapter and passing it to the date options.

 ```js { resource="src/plugins/vuetify.js" }
 import { createVuetify } from 'vuetify'
 import VuetifyDateAdapter from 'vuetify/adapters'